HOW-TO GUIDES

 Oven cleaning tips from the experts

-Start by using a vacuum cleaner to hoover up any loose food.
+Start by using a vacuum to remover any loose matter

-An old toothbrush is a great tool for getting in those pesky nooks and crannies.
+An old toothbrush is great for getting in those pesky nooks and crannies

-Don’t underestimate the power of lemon!
-Use a mix of lemon and baking soda to make your oven door sparkling clean.
+Use a mix of lemon and baking soda to make your oven door sparkling clean

-Dishwasher detergent tablets are very effective when it comes to cleaning your oven and will get rid of any stubborn dirt.
+Dishwasher detergent tablets are very effective and will get rid of any stubborn dirt

 Remember that you can remove your oven door to make it easier to clean!